lmickes/pyWitness/manual/source/tutorials.rst

    c3 2.0 (free)

-Typically you would want to control the fit parameters. ``setEqualVariance`` sets some default model which is an appropriate start so line 12 yields
+Typically you would want to control the fit parameters. ``setEqualVariance`` sets some default model which is an appropriate start; line 12 yields

 .. code-block :: console